zmkfirmware/zmk/docs/docs/user-setup.md

 ### Keyboard Selection

 :::note
-If you are building firmware for a new keyboard or shield that is not included in the built-in list of keyboards, you can choose any keyboard or shield from the list that is similar to yours to generate the repository, and edit / add necessary files.
+If you are building firmware for a new keyboard that is not included in the built-in list of keyboards, you can choose any keyboard or shield from the list that is similar to yours to generate the repository, and edit / add necessary files.
 You can follow the [new shield guide](development/new-shield.md) if you are adding support for a composite keyboard.
 :::